3scale/apisonator/docs/configuration.md

 - Applies to: listener, worker, cron.
 - Format: string.

+###  CONFIG_REDIS_SSL

+- Whether use SSL to connect to Redis
+- Optional.
+Defaults to empty.
+- Applies to: listener, worker, cron.
+- Format: true or false.

 ###  CONFIG_REDIS_CA_FILE

 - Certification authority to validate Redis server TLS connections with